Cut dynamic openings through multiple layered walls with any window/door component instantly!

 It toggles between:

-B. (ON) Inserting a component rotated by 90 degrees so it is upright, not glued to any surfaces, and it won't cut openings automatically.
+B. (ON) Inserting a component rotated by 90 degrees so it is upright, not glued to any surfaces in any oreientations, and it will not cut openings automatically.

 📌 Having this toggle ON is a time saver.
 It is good for situations when you want to insert a Flex component immediately into an already existing opening in a wall (without needing to rotate the component and then to convert it into a Regular Component).